Sogenose/Kerberoasting-Detection-Lab/README.md

 ## Future Work
 ---
 #### Domain-joined client VM
 The current lab only includes the domain controller (DC01) as a Windows target.
 Adding a domain-joined Windows 10/11 client would enable simulating more realistic attack chains.
-An example is a phishing-style intial foothold on a workstation followed by lateral movement to DC01, rather than assuming domain credentials are already in hand.
+An example is a phishing-style initial foothold on a workstation followed by lateral movement to DC01, rather than assuming domain credentials are already in hand.

 #### Network-layer detection (Suricata/Zeek)
 Detection in this project is entirely host/log based (Sysmon + Windows Event Logs to Wazuh).
 Adding Suricata or Zeek on the network layer would allow detecting Kerberoasting traffic patterns directly on the wire.
 Both are useful as a redundancy detection layer and as a way to explore detection engineering from a different vantage point than host logging alone.